openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 Monoprice 10761 & 39261 or Dayton Audio DAX66 Amplifiers use the `amplifier` id.
 Up to 18 zones with 3 linked amps, 6 source inputs.
 Note: Compatible clones (including 4 zone versions) from McLELLAND, Factor, Soundavo, etc. should work as well.

+***The following three thing types were implemented via available documentation only and have not been tested.
+Please open an issue for any bugs found when using these thing types.***

 Monoprice 31028 or OSD Audio PAM1270 70 Volt Amplifiers use the `monoprice70` id.
 Supports 6 zones per amp with 2 source inputs, not linkable.